monty5811/stcolumbas.freechurch.org/src/_updates/2021-12-24-services-during-the-festive-season.md

 intro: "With Christmas and the New Year almost upon us, here's a reminder of the church services planned over the holidays:"
 ---
+With Christmas and the New Year almost upon us, here's a reminder of the church services planned over the holidays:
+<br/><br/>
 **Saturday 25th December:** 11.00am (please note the different time) - Christmas Day Service (no live stream)
 <br/><br/>

 **Sunday 26th December:** 10.30am - Morning Service in the Main Hall,

 **No evening service**